erikvanmechelen/wind/manuscript/endgame.md

 Erik

 If you got any value from this book, consider sharing it with a new Diplomacy player.
-Why not continue to bring more sharp minds into the game?
+Why not continue to bring more people of all origins and ambitions into the game?
 It's more fun as the games get tougher.
 The victories are sweeter, and the collaborative recap in the pub is that much more satisfying.